VIENNA, Va.--(BUSINESS WIRE)--

 Dear Fellow Shareholders:

-We are working extremely hard to bring our Phase 3 trial to a successful conclusion, to have the FDA’s partial clinical hold lifted, and to win the arbitration case against the former CRO that originally ran our Phase 3 trial.
+We are continuing to work extremely hard to bring our Phase 3 trial to a successful conclusion, to have the FDA's clinical hold lifted, and to win the arbitration case against the former CRO that originally ran our Phase 3 trial.

 We thank you for your continued support of the Company.